autowarefoundation/autoware-documentation/docs/design/autoware-architecture/localization/index.md

 #### Functionality

-- The system can estimate the vehicle's direction in the world coordinate system
+- The system can estimate the vehicle's direction in the world coordinate system.

 ### Magnetic markers

 #### Expected situation

-- The car is placed in an environment with magnetic markers installed
+- The car is placed in an environment with magnetic markers installed.

 #### Situations where the system becomes unstable

-- The markers are not maintained
+- The markers are not maintained.

 #### Functionality

-- Vehicle location can be obtained on the world coordinate by detecting the magnetic markers
+- Vehicle location can be obtained on the world coordinate by detecting the magnetic markers.
-- This system can work even if the road is covered with snow
+- The system can work even if the road is covered with snow.

 ## 3. Requirements

-- By implementing different modules, we accept various sensor configurations and algorithms.
+- By implementing different modules, various sensor configurations and algorithms can be used.
-- The localization system can start pose estimation from an ambiguous initial location
+- The localization system can start pose estimation from an ambiguous initial location.
-- The system can produce the reliability of the initial location estimation
+- The system can produce a reliable initial location estimation.
 - The system can manage the state of the initial location estimation (uninitialized, initializable, or not) and can report to the error monitor

 ## 4. Architecture